 \subsection{Results of ICR Attacks}

 \paragraph{Exact Image Attack } This experiment evaluates the effectiveness of ICR when the mRAG database contains the input image exactly.
 The results are reported in \Cref{tab:icr-1}.
-From the table, we observe: (i) the attack achieves \textit{an average success rate above 68\% for all datasets except ROCOv2}, which shows that existing mRAG are vulnerable to ICR attacks.
+From the table, we observe: (i) the attack achieves \textit{an average success rate above 68\% for all datasets except ROCOv2}, which shows that existing mRAGs are vulnerable to ICR attacks.
 Lower leakage on ROCOv2 is due to the presence of visually similar images in the retrieved context, which obscures the association between the input image and its caption (example in \Cref{app:case}).
-In contrast, attack success is higher on high-quality real images, such as those in the MRAG-Bench dataset, where the retrieved context contains fewer confounding images. (ii) \textit{RAG Acc is lower due to image-text reranking}, which reorders retrieved items based on cross-modal similarity.
-We present results without reranking below (in \textbf{Ablation: No rerank}); (iii) even when the exact image is not retrieved, we empirically observe that the generated caption \textit{often exactly matches} (i.e., leaks) one of the captions present in the retrieved context (see ~\Cref{app:case}).
+In contrast, attack success is higher on high-quality real images, such as those in the MRAG-Bench dataset, where the retrieved context contains fewer confounding images. (ii) \textit{RAG Acc is lower due to image–text reranking}, which reorders retrieved items based on cross-modal similarity.
+We present results without reranking below (in \textbf{Ablation: No rerank}); (iii) even when the exact image is not retrieved, we empirically observe that the generated caption \textit{often exactly matches} (i.e., leaks) one of the captions present in the retrieved context (see ~\Cref{app:case}), resulting in indirect leakage.

 In all experiments, the input image is present in mRAG database, but not necessarily retrieved into the prompt context.
-This is measured by RAG Acc., which is lower in ICR as a result of text-image rerank (whereas MIA used image-image rerank).
+This is measured by RAG Acc, which is lower in ICR as a result of text-image rerank (whereas MIA used image–image rerank).